 St. Vincent Catholic Charities (STVCC) offers multiple volunteering opportunities across nine service areas.
 Volunteers must be of 18 years of age or older in order to have direct client contact.
 Volunteering opportunities are available for families and children through agency events.
 Please view below a list of volunteering opportunities available, along with descriptions.

-Clerical Support duties and responsibilities include filing, mailings, data entry, copying, special projects, creating community packets, making phone calls, and other projects and duties assigned as needed.
-Also receives, reviews, and enters data into computer system or tracking database according to established procedures.
+Clerical support duties and responsibilities include filing, mailings, data entry, copying, special projects, creating community packets, making phone calls, and other projects and duties assigned as needed.
+Additional duties include receiving, reviewing, and entering data into our computer system or tracking database according to established procedures.
 Ensures accuracy of all data recorded and performs database maintenance functions, support STVCC’s vision, mission and goals.

 Each mentor is assigned to a resident of the Children’s Home (ages 5 – 17) and is responsible for meeting with the mentee on a predetermined regular basis.
-The mentor serves as a role model to demonstrate that adults and give and should receive respect.
+The mentor serves as a role model to demonstrate that adults can give respect and develop safe and positive relationships.
 Mentors help improve self-esteem for the mentee via assistance in activities in academic and/or social areas.

 Recreation and Independent Living volunteer will be involved in planning, assessing and assisting in the planning and implementation of activities which enhance the experience of youth in care both from a recreational and therapeutic standpoint.
 These planned activities will be multi-faceted and meet the needs and interests of group and individual youth.